PRE-SCHOOL LEARNING ACTIVITIES

 Learning Through CHARACTERS

 Tintin the reporter has received an urgent case to investigate a mysteriously hijacked train.
-As it turns out, the Joker has stolen one of Japan’s high-speed bullet train!
+As it turns out, the Joker has stolen one of Japan’s high-speed bullet trains!

 In this Character Trail, the children will take part in an exciting mission and meet popular characters such as Tintin, Batman and Tetsujin 28.
 With the Joker threatening to derail the train, will they be able to rescue the passengers and stop the train in time?

 Through this immersive dramatisation of the railway adventure, the children will communicate through an alarm system, design their own flying cape and explore the railway system based on the museum’s Toys, such as Snowy Alarm Clock, Batman and Flying Tetsujin 28.
 These challenges in the adventure will allow the children to explore the tones and pitches in different clocks, identify the shapes, colours and materials used in toys, as well as body-shaping and movements through tableaux.
-At the end of the trail, the children will also get to make their own clock using art materials of different textures, colours and shapes.
+At the end of the trail, the pre-schoolers will also take part in learning activities to make their own clock using art materials of different textures, colours and shapes.

 Museum Level 3